UbaidillahGit/kanban_board/README.md

 where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").

 # Authentication
-our app will use Google SignIn feature, no need to register manually
+Our app will use Google SignIn authentication method, no need to register manually

+# Database
+We're using Firebase firestore to record the data in real-time

 # Architeture
 using DDD (Domain-Drivers Design) will have four layer
 - "Presentation"
     which is handle all of the widgets and state of the Widget's.